Battle of Grand Coteau: The battle

-The Missouri Coteau, or Missouri Plateau, is a plateau that stretches along the eastern side of the valley of the Missouri River in central North Dakota and north-central South Dakota in the United States and extends into Saskatchewan and Alberta in Canada.
+The Missouri Coteau, or Missouri Plateau, is a plateau that stretches along the eastern side of the valley of the Missouri River in central North Dakota and north-central South Dakota, United States, and extends into Saskatchewan and Alberta, Canada.
 The Coteau du Missouri can also refer to a line of rolling hills on the eastern edge of the Missouri Plateau.